nolandda/misc/README.md

 # misc
 Examples, Useful Helper Functions I Rewrite Over and Over, Small Code Snippets That Might Be Useful, Et Cetera

+A major design goal of these is to have as few dependencies on libraries other than libc as possible to enable them to be rapidly integrated into many embedded systems.

 ## xplatform_endian
 Convert/serialize fixed width integer types to big-endian byte buffers.
 These are optimized for cross platform compatibility not for